Birds home Bird names News Family groups Habitats Key plants Glossary Plumage Tips Thumbnails Gen. info Credits Photos for sale

 [Near Narrabri, NSW, March 2009]

-In the end the males have a plumage as shown below.
+In the end the males have an eclipse plumage, as shown below.

 Male Superb Fairy-wren in autumn, outside the breeding season